AbhishekSinghPursuit/audio-to-text-flask-app/README.md

 # Audio to Text Translator (Flask + OpenAI Whisper)

 This project is a web application that allows users to upload audio file and receive accurate transcriptions using OpenAI's Whisper model.
-Built with Flask, it provides a simple interface for converting speech in audio files to text, supporting a wide range of audio formats.
+Built with Flask, it provides a simple interface for converting speech in audio files to text, supporting a wide range of audio formats and `multiple languages`.

 ---

 ## Features

 - **Audio Upload:** Upload audio files in various formats (e.g., WAV, MP3, FLAC).
+- **Language Selection:** Choose from 90+ supported languages for transcription.
 - **Automatic Speech Recognition:** Uses OpenAI Whisper for high-quality transcription.
 - **Audio Playback:** Listen to the uploaded audio directly in the browser.
 - **User-Friendly Interface:** Clean, responsive design for ease of use.